Smizard/plex-logging/README.md

 service mysql start
 ```

 Now the database is all set up and running.
+If you want to be more secure it might be a good idea to only grant `INSERT` and `UPDATE` privledges to the database (that is all the plex-logger uses)

 ## Server/Node Setup.
 ```shell